adamsilver/fdpb/02-a-checkout-flow.md

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
 It would be quite odd if the salesperson did not do so.

 Just like the car salesperson, we'll ask for the right information at the right time.
-We'll leave payment til the end and give uses a chance to check their order before finally submitting it.
-Afterwards, the confirmation creen acts a sales receipt for record keeping.
+We'll leave payment until the end and give uses a chance to check their order before finally submitting it.
+Afterwards, the confirmation screen acts a sales receipt for record keeping.
 The complete flow is as follows:

 1. Email address
 2. Mobile phone (optional)